 - Is there a task that you just have to get off your plate to clear your mind and move forward?

 Outline or list the necessary steps to complete each task.
 Ask yourself:

 - What are all the tasks and micro-tasks that need to be done to complete this?

 - Who needs to weigh in, contribute, QA or sign off on the work?

 - Is this the most efficient way to get from A-to-Z on this particular project?

-Commit to being as organized as possible – and finding a structure that fits you, your team and the project.
-This could take some trial and error but being organized is a process.
-A good place to start is using a collaborative project management tool where collected work can live, be organized and accessible to other team members.
-At LiquidPlanner we prioritize all the work in the order we think we can actually get to each item, and complete it.
-The bottom line is, you need a place where you and your team members reference a project and all the work involved, and know what’s going on at any time.
+Commit to being as organized as possible—and finding a structure that fits you, your team and the project.
+This could take some trial and error, but being organized is a process.
+A good place to start is by using a collaborative project management tool where collected work can live, and stay organized and accessible to other team members.
+At LiquidPlanner, we prioritize all the work in the order we think we can actually get to each item and complete it.
+The bottom line is: You need a place where you and your team members can reference a project and all the work involved, and know what’s going on at any time.